eXascaleInfolab/bench-vldb20/Algorithms/README.md

 ### Prerequisites

 - Extra dependencies: any, provided they are compatible with C++14 and do not conflict with Armadillo, MLPACK, openBLAS, LAPACK, ARPACK
-- Algorithm input: take an arma::mat& class instance where columns are time series and rows are time points, and the missing values are designated as NaN
+- Algorithm input: take an arma::mat& class instance where the missing values are designated as NaN
-- Algorithm output: missing values are imputed in the same arma::mat instance as input (it's passed by reference) and the matrix doesn't contain any NaNs or Infs
+- Algorithm output: missing values are imputed in the same arma::mat instance as input (it is passed by reference).
 - We assume that the benchmark was succesfully ran at least once.
 In the guide we use commands of the form `vim file_name` to denote that we are now working with a specific file in editing mode, which means line numbers refer to the file that was last "opened".

 ### 1. AlgoCollection